icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 A very good place for retirement....
 Hhhhmmmm???

 The other guy on the picture (the one with the blue shirt).
 His name is Jerome and he is from Bacolod.
 He is a longtime family driver but little did I know that his last name is a Tanalgo.
-He is related to the Tanalgo siblings (Rose, Bing and JM) who happens to be the owners of Bacolod Chicken Inasal.
+He is related to the Tanalgo siblings (Rose, Bing and JM) who happens to be the owners of **Bacolod Chicken Inasal**.
 It's a wholly owned subsidiary restaurant that orginated in Bacolod.

 This time, me and Jerome were talking about native chickens, how the Inasal is made, and all of its secret behind it.